 Evaluate current routes and boundaries to save 10% or more on transportation costs.

 Analyzing attendance zones as a result of school closures or openings can have a direct impact on transportation costs.
 We take student data and apply it to boundary scenarios such as walk zones, attendance areas, and hazard boundaries.
 Some examples of boundary analysis are:

 Changing bell times can impact routing and costs—for the better.
-We analyze how moving start times or going to a two- or three bell schedule would impact your bottom line.
+We analyze how moving start times or going to a two- or three-bell schedule would affect your bottom line.